sibgit/sibgit.github.io/README.md

 ### Knowledge/competencies

 The course is focused on using Git in command line mode (no graphical user interface).
-It is therefore highly recommended to have some basic knowledge of the UNIX command line: e.g. how to change directory or how to edit a file in a command line editor such as vim/nano.
+It is therefore
+**highly recommended to have some basic knowledge of the UNIX command line**: e.g. how to change directory or how to edit a file in a command line editor such as vim/nano.

 If you are not familiar with these UNIX fundamentals, we strongly recommend that you either follow an introductory UNIX course (e.g. the SIB "First Steps